Save Your Tears: Critical reception

 Mark Richardson from The Wall Street Journal asserted that "'Save Your Tears' includes soaring melodies that provide ample opportunity for Mr. Tesfaye to show off his vocal range, being used on television singing competitions.
 By design, it is big and broad, less specific lyrically and further from the shadowy persona at the heart of the Weeknd—Mr. Tesfaye often seems downright affable here.
 Mr. Martin and the Weeknd show the influence of 1980s synth pop.
 The piece sounds like something from a John Hughes soundtrack".
 Michael Cragg from Vogue UK praised the record as "the sort of synth experimentation last heard in 1984 on The NeverEnding Story soundtrack".
 GQ's Zak Maoui applauded "Save Your Tears" as one of the Weeknd's "best musical offerings to date".
 Apple Music applauded the composition, "Few things about 'Save Your Tears' mark it as a breakup song: For one, the production is drenched in bright, '80s-style synths that sound more glamorous than forlorn.
 Yet the Weeknd manages to imbue the single with a sense of heartbroken remorse, a rare emotion in his arsenal.
 Many came to love him through his more shadowy offerings, but there's no denying the power he brings to the nostalgic, splashy pop style he exhibits here".
 IFPI Chief Executive, Frances Moore has stated, "It has been another brilliant year for 'The Weeknd' and 'Save Your Tears' has unquestionably been one of the world's most loved songs."

 Accolades

 Commercial performance

 Following the release of its parent album, "Save Your Tears" debuted at number 41 on the US Billboard Hot 100, dated April 4, 2020.
-The record reached number 4, becoming the third top five hit from the album.
-On June 17, 2021, "Save Your Tears" was awarded a 3x Platinum certification from the Recording Industry Association of America (RIAA) for selling three million units in the United States.
+The record reached number four, becoming the third top five hit from the album.
+On June 17, 2021, "Save Your Tears" was awarded a 3× Platinum certification from the Recording Industry Association of America (RIAA) for selling three million units in the United States.
 On April 24, the song reached number one on the Billboard Mainstream Top 40 chart, where it led for four consecutive weeks.
+On May 15, the song reached number one on Adult Pop Songs chart, where it led for 5 consecutive weeks.